 May 29,2015 by Edulab

 Isaac Newton was a genius.
-There’s, no two ways about it.
+There are, no two ways about it.

 Revered in his own lifetime, and to this day, scientific figures don’t come much bigger – or better – than this!

 If you’ve ever wanted to know more about this ingenious hero of science then you’re in luck.
-As here in the latest instalment in our continuing series on Giants of Science, we’re going to take a closer look at the man, the legend, that was Isaac Newton.
+Here in our Giants of Science, we’re going to take a closer look at the man, the legend, that was Isaac Newton.

 Isaac Newton was born on Christmas day 1642, in Lincolnshire, England.
 At the time of his birth England was in chaos, the country was being torn apart by civil war and the threat of the plague loomed ominous and large.